vemonet/libre-chat/README.md

 </div>

-> ⚠️ Development on this project has just started, use it with caution

 - 🌐 Free and Open Source chatbot web service with UI and API
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
 Forget about API keys!
 Models and embeddings can be pre-downloaded, and the training and inference processes can run off-line if necessary.
 - 🧞 Easy to setup, no need to program, just configure the service with a [YAML](https://yaml.org/) file, and start it in 1 command